peter-mount/uktransport/README.md

 It currently has two modes of operation:
 * Retrieve via http/https at regular intervals data and submit the response as a message.
 * Connect to a remote message broker using Stomp and submit messages to RabbitMQ.
 For Rail open data this suppots the NROD feed from Network Rail but *not* the Darwin Push Port feed.

+### publishmq

+publishmq is a utility currently being written (so not yet usable) to parse archived logs taken from the open data feeds and resubmit them to a RabbitMQ instance.
+It's mainly for use in testing the code that parses the data feeds.